This manual uses several conventions to highlight certain words and phrases and draw attention to specific pieces of information.

 This denotes words or phrases encountered on a system, including application names; dialogue box text; labelled buttons; check-box and radio button labels; menu titles and sub-menu titles.
 For example:

-Choose System > Preferences > Mouse from the main menu bar to launch Mouse Preferences.
+Choose from the main menu bar to launch Mouse Preferences.
 In the Buttons tab, click the Left-handed mouse check box and click Close to switch the primary mouse button from the left to the right (making the mouse suitable for use in the left hand).

-To insert a special character into a gedit file, choose Applications > Accessories > Character Map from the main menu bar.
-Next, choose Search > Find… from the Character Map menu bar, type the name of the character in the Search field and click Next.
+To insert a special character into a gedit file, choose from the main menu bar.
+Next, choose from the Character Map menu bar, type the name of the character in the Search field and click Next.
 The character you sought will be highlighted in the Character Table.
 Double-click this highlighted character to place it in the Text to copy field and then click the Copy button.
-Now switch back to your document and choose Edit > Paste from the gedit menu bar.
+Now switch back to your document and choose from the gedit menu bar.

 The above text includes application names; system-wide menu names and items; application-specific menu names; and buttons and text found within a GUI interface, all presented in Proportional Bold and all distinguishable by context.

-Note the > shorthand used to indicate traversal through a menu and its sub-menus.
-This is to avoid the difficult-to-follow 'Select Mouse from the Preferences sub-menu in the System menu of the main menu bar' approach.
+Note the shorthand used to indicate traversal through a menu and its sub-menus.
+This is to avoid the difficult-to-follow 'Select from the sub-menu in the menu of the main menu bar' approach.

 Whether Mono-spaced Bold or Proportional Bold, the addition of Italics indicates replaceable or variable text.
 Italics denotes text you do not input literally or displayed text that changes depending on circumstance.
 For example: